My-UofE/ECM1410-Workshop-05-Instructions/README.md

 Write the `Book` class (which uses the `Author` class written earlier).

-Verify your class is correct by testing all the public methods of `Book` class in a program `BookApp.java`.
+In the same way you wrote a `AuthorApp.java` program to test the public methods of the `Author` app, create a file `BookApp.java` to test the public methods you have constructed for the `Book` class.

-**Hints**
+**Hint**

-Note that you have to construct an array of Author instances before you can construct an instance of Book, e.g.
+Note that you have to construct an array of `Author` instances before you can construct an instance of `Book`, e.g.

 ```java
  // Declare and allocate an array of Authors